 For more suggestions covering the major museums and art venues, check out the exhibition listings.

-Now let’s add in a bit of music: the Konzerthaus hosts its annual Early Music Festival (Resonanzen) from January 20th to 28th.
+Now let’s add in a bit of music: the Konzerthaus typically hosts its Resonanzen Early Music Festival in January (2026 dates TBA).

 Get your skates on